WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/media.md

 #### Text in figures

 In most cases, avoid embedding text containing information in images, figures, or screenshots.
 Particularly, when a new concept is being introduced to the reader, try not to include it in figures.
 Text in images impedes accessibility and increases localization costs if they are localized.
+If you must embed text in an image, then ensure the same information is also provided in a form that people with visual disabilities can use, such as an [image description](#descriptions).

 #### Accessibility resources